FelDev/felixparadis.com-v3/content/posts/oaxaca-review/index.md

 You may not get 300 mb/s in every cheap hostel, but if you look for fast wifi, you will find fast wifi.

-I've worked at Convivio a ton, but also a decent setup and around 100 mb/s at an appartment we rented.
+I've worked at Convivio a ton, but we also had a decent setup and around 100 mb/s at an appartment we rented.

 ### 4. Lots of day trips and weekend trips